SK8-PTY-LTD/SK8Tech_Document/en/services/consulting/README.md

-This folder contains texts for consulting
+This folder contains texts for consulting.